Japanese or expat company President?

 In my experience, the biggest problems in Japanese subsidiary management tend to occur because of cultural mismatches; there are many Japanese executives who are excellent managers of a purely domestic Japanese company, but find it very difficult to interface between the quarterly focused results pressure of a US or European parent (especially a parent in the run-up to an IPO) and the half-annual cycles of Japanese corporate customers.
 A further cultural problem can arise because your company’s Japanese customers will be far less forgiving of mistakes made by a Japanese executive than of an expatriate, which might make a Japanese executive more risk averse and less likely to aggressively drive results than would an expatriate executive.

-Maybe these near-native English-speaking but business-lacking Japanese find it easy to enter the foreign company subsidiary executive ranks because it’s easy for some foreign executive interviewers to confuse language ability with business and commercial ability.
-Consider though that within the ‘other 10,900’ bilingual Japanese, are professional interpreters, executive assistants, accountants, attorneys, etc.; would you hire one of them as your company’s subsidiary President just because they speak fluent English?
+Maybe these near-native English-speaking, but business-acumen lacking Japanese find it easy to enter the foreign company subsidiary executive ranks because it’s easy for some foreign executive interviewers to confuse language ability with business and commercial ability.
+Consider though that within the ‘other 10,900’ bilingual Japanese, are professional interpreters, executive assistants, accountants, attorneys, etc.; would you recruit one of them as your company’s Japanese subsidiary President just because they speak fluent English?
 It might also be because of a common belief that: “This is Japan; only a fluent English-speaking Japanese can possibly understand the Japanese market, Japanese business culture and etiquette etc. and so you must recruit a bilingual Japanese as your subsidiary President, whatever the cost, right?”
 Well, not necessarily.
-Which brings us to possibly the most under-utilized source of good candidates to manage your Japanese subsidiary company; foreign executives with several years experience doing business in Japan.
+Which brings us to possibly the most under-utilized (though increasingly better utilized) source of good candidates to manage your Japanese subsidiary company; foreign executives with several years experience doing business in Japan.